 But what happens when the hospital fails to uphold its duty?
 What happens when patients die because the hospital is unprepared?
-What happens when the doctors and nurses on staff are not equipped with the knowledge and equipment they need?
+What happens when the doctors and nurses are not equipped with the necessary knowledge and equipment?

 When it comes to medical care in a hospital, every second counts.
 If the hospital has been negligent in its preparations and operations, the patients are the ones who can pay the ultimate price.
-If you believe that your spouse or close loved one died because of negligence from the hospital where they were treated, filing a wrongful death lawsuit is one option to obtain legal justice.
+If you believe that your spouse or a close loved one died because of negligence from the hospital where they were treated, filing a wrongful death lawsuit is one option to obtain legal justice.

 With so many individuals involved every step of the way during a patient’s medical treatment, it becomes difficult to imagine that negligence can occur.
 The doctors, nurses, surgeons, and all healthcare providers have others to whom they must report.
-They are required to keep detailed medical charts for each patient, and there are protocols in place that guide the treatment process for every individual who is seen at the hospital.
+They are required to keep detailed medical charts for each patient, and there are protocols that guide the treatment process for every individual seen at the hospital.

 This is one area that can get a little tricky when it comes to pursuing legal action.
 In many instances, doctors and nurses simply act as independent contractors while working at a hospital, which means that they are not actually employees of the facility.
-However, there are also situations where a hospital may have a significant amount of control over their independent contractors.
+However, there are also situations where a hospital may have a significant amount of control over its independent contractors.